 The RN-to-BSN Bridge Program is designed to further develop skills, reasoning, and attributes of licensed professional registered nurses (RNs).
 The RN-to-BSN Bridge Program curriculum is grounded in the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing.

-Students engage in didactic and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
+Learners engage in didactic and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
 The curriculum is specifically constructed to promote career mobility in nursing.
-Upon satisfactory completion of the prescribed RN-to-BSN Bridge Program curriculum, the student will earn an Bachelor of Science in Nursing (BSN) degree.
+Upon satisfactory completion of the prescribed RN-to-BSN Bridge Program curriculum, the learner will earn an Bachelor of Science in Nursing (BSN) degree.
 Read more »

 Basic Medical Technician Corpsman (BMTC)-to-Bachelor of Science in Nursing (BSN) Bridge Program

-Students engage in didactic, lab, clinical, and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
+Learners engage in didactic, lab, clinical, and capstone experiences in community nursing, leadership, policy, ethics, critical care, gerontology, health promotion, disease prevention, informatics, and other key nursing concepts.
 The curriculum is specifically constructed to promote career mobility in nursing.
-Upon satisfactory completion of the prescribed BMTC-to-BSN Bridge Program curriculum, the student will earn a Bachelor of Science in Nursing (BSN) degree.
+Upon satisfactory completion of the prescribed BMTC-to-BSN Bridge Program curriculum, the learner will earn a Bachelor of Science in Nursing (BSN) degree.
 Read more »

 Apply today and start your education to become a registered nurse.
-Nightingale College delivers an associate degree in nursing (ADN) in as little as 16 months for qualified candidates.
-Students are prepared for entry level practice as a registered nurse to work in a variety of health care settings such as hospitals, outpatient surgery centers, urgent care clinics, and long term care.
+Nightingale College delivers an associate degree in nursing (ADN) in as few as 16 months for qualified candidates.
+Learners are prepared for entry-level practice as a registered nurse to work in a variety of health care settings such as hospitals, outpatient surgery centers, urgent care clinics, and long term care.

-Nightingale College offers student-to-instructor ratios that are lower than mandated by the Utah State Board of Nursing.
-Our smaller clinical groups allow instructors to spend more time individually with each student.
-Students receive instruction in a variety of nursing disciplines like pediatrics, urgent care, obstetrics, psychiatrics and medical surgical environments.
+Nightingale College offers learner-to-instructor ratios that are lower than mandated by the Utah State Board of Nursing.
+Our smaller clinical groups allow instructors to spend more time individually with each learner.
+Learners receive instruction in a variety of nursing disciplines like pediatrics, urgent care, obstetrics, psychiatrics and medical surgical environments.